What is an Intercambio?

 It helps to have an intercambio with someone you actually have something in common with so, if possible, try to find people you actually want to hang out with as it makes it far less of a chore, and much more fun that way.

 You can find an intercambio in many different ways.

-Post on one of the Spanish language forums online that you’re looking for an intercambio, and you might be amazed how many people are interested in meeting you for a conversation.
+Post on one of the Spanish language forums online that you are looking for an intercambio, and you might be amazed how many people are interested in meeting you for a conversation.

-Leave a post asking for an intercambio on Craigslist for the city or town you’re in, in the ‘strictly platonic’ section, or look at English language magazines and newspapers in Spain.
+Leave a post asking for an intercambio on Craigslist for the city or town you are currently in, in the ‘strictly platonic’ section, or look at English language magazines and newspapers in Spain.
 They often have sections just for intercambios.

 Also, don’t forget to ask friends and acquaintances for referrals.
 They may know of people who are dying to be an intercambio to help someone learn Spanish and improve their English, French, German or Italian too.